sysunite/coins-2-sdk/README.md

 model.export("/tmp/container.ccr");
 ```

-This results in a container.cr with in it a content.rdf file with these triples:
+This results in a container.ccr with in it a content.rdf file with these triples:

 ```ttl
 [http://playground.com/ab5856a0-3cfe-45f6-90b9-6b8ad8e20afd, http://www.coinsweb.nl/cbim-2.0.rdf#hasProperties, http://playground.com/43ab5cdb-d575-4ea7-9d68-597b3510a020]